 The Haredi Research Group

-I am involved with the Haredi Research Group (HRD), a public scholarship initiative organized by David Myers (UCLA) in the wake of the COVID-19 pandemic.
+I am involved with the Haredi Research Group (HRD).
 The interdisciplinary initiative assembles experts across the humanities and social sciences to produce public scholarship about global Ultra-Orthodox Jewry in this current political moment.

 Transparency Working Group